 What salary do you need to live in Leeuwarden?

-For a comfortable life (with going out sometimes, activities), you need at least 2.500 Euros for one person household or for a couple around 3000 Euros.
+For a comfortable life (with going out sometimes, activities), you need at least 2,500 Euros for a person household or for a couple around 3000 Euros.

 The cost of living in Leeuwarden